flutter-tizen/flutter-tizen/doc/develop-plugin.md

 - `Error()`: Indicates that the call was understood but handling failed in some way.
 The error can be caught as a `PlatformException` by the caller.
 - `NotImplemented()`

 Any arguments to the method call can be retrieved from the `method_call` variable.
-For example, if a `map<String, dynamic>` is passed from Dart code:
+For example, if a `map<String, dynamic>` is passed from Dart code like:

 ```dart
 await _channel.invokeMethod<void>(